scipy-conference/scipy_proceedings/papers/james_bergstra_skdata/james_bergstra_skdata.rst

 There is a convention that this low-level logic for each data (e.g. "foo") should be written in a Python file called "skdata.foo.dataset".
-Technically, there is no requirement that the low-level routines adhere to any standard interface, because the skdata library has been designed such that there are no functions that should work "for any data set".
+Technically, there is no requirement that the low-level routines adhere to any standard interface, because the skdata library has been designed such that there are no functions that must work on any data set.
 With that said, there are some common patterns, like downloading, deleting, and accessing whatever data a data set provides.
-A data set wrapper for the "Labeled Faces in the Wild" data set [lfw]_ provides a representative example of what low-level data set objects look like.
+A data set wrapper for the Labeled Faces in the Wild (LFW) data set [lfw]_ provides a representative example of what low-level data set objects look like.
 What follows is an abridged version of what appears in `skdata.lfw.dataset`.

 .. code-block:: python